 If you wanted to skip the oysters due to taste or cost considerations, the combination of sardines, egg and broccoli still does pretty well.
-This option gives less carbs, a slight decrease in the vitamin and mineral score with an slight increase in the amino acid score.
+This option gives fewer carbs, a slight decrease in the vitamin and mineral score with a small increase in the amino acid score.

 The ranking for the sans-oyster option is:

 The stats for a 500 calorie serving are: